A man's world: How women navigate male-dominated workplaces

 The Women in the Workplace report also found that four out of five women who work in a male-dominated environment face microaggressions at work, something that firefighter Amy* has experienced.

-In England, fewer than 7% of firefighters are female and Amy is the only woman at her station in the north of England.
+In the US, only 5% of career firefighters are women, and the numbers aren’t much better in England (8.7%), where Amy is the only woman at her station.
 In her four years on the job, she has experienced everything from exaggerated criticisms of her work to outright bullying and harassment from colleagues.
 After she won an award for being the best firefighter in her area, the response from her colleagues stung.
 “They ignored me,” she said.
 “They wouldn’t speak to me.
 To this day they’ve never said well done.”

-Amy’s colleagues are also quick to [criticizehttps://www.welcometothejungle.com/en/articles/criticism-at-work) her.
+Amy’s colleagues are also quick to criticize her.
 “I’ve known it where I’ve made a mistake and it’s practically got around half the service within 20 minutes.
 Whereas my male counterparts have made the same mistake, and they’ve been told, ‘Well, you won’t do that again.’
-I feel as if I’m constantly being watched, and even the slightest errors are magnified.
+I feel as if I’m constantly being watched, and even the slightest errors are magnified.”

 As a result, she tries to detract attention from herself.
 Amy describes herself as a naturally happy, bubbly person—but she doesn’t act like this at work.
 “They don’t want to see that.
 So I just keep quiet, put that away.
 I keep myself to myself,” she said.